 - Preheat a cast iron skillet over medium high heat.

 - While it's heating, rub the crushed pepper on both sides of the tuna steaks.

 - Also sprinkle a bit of salt on both sides.

 - Once the skillet is heated add the oil and then sear the steaks on both sides.

-- Seared each side for about 3-5 minutes without disturbing them.
+- Sear each side for about 3-5 minutes without disturbing them.
+The time may differ depending on how thick your steaks are.
 The meat will cook it's way up the steak from the bottom.
-So once it has cooked 1/4 of the way up flip it to the other side.
+So once it has cooked ¼ of the way up flip it to the other side.

 - While the steaks are cooking, heat up another skillet.

 - Add the butter, cream, mustard, garlic, lemon juice and zest and broth.

 - Serve along side or over top steaks.

 335 cals / 11.7g fat / 3g carbs / .1g fiber / 36.9g protein = 2.9g net carbs

 Amount Per Serving: Calories: 335Net Carbohydrates: 2.9gg

 Made this and it is delicious!
 I added a little parmesan cheese and made a corn starch slurry to thicken up the sauce.
 Will definitely be enjoying this meal again.